Halitosis (Oral Malodor)

 Oral malodor accounts for almost % 95 of all halitosis.
 Here, the cause of the odor is the tongue.
 In other words, the real smelling place in the mouth is the tongue.
 To be more precise, it is the back of the tongue.
 Even if there is a rotten tooth, tartar, bacterial plaque, inflamed gums, abscess, or infection in the mouth, the main source of odor is still the tongue.
 Because the surrounding inflamed tissue creates a source of bacteria for the back of the tongue and bad breath spreads from here.

-A very small part of bad breath can be caused by decayed teeth, tartar, dental plaque and other bacterial foci.
+A very small part of bad breath can be caused by decayed teeth, tartar, dental plaque, and other bacterial foci.
 However, it can happen if the surface area of these foci is large.
 Therefore, we can also call it tongue odor, since the dominant region that causes odor is the tongue.

 The Main Cause of Halitosis

 On the back of the tongue, there are deep indentations (crypt) and protruding (papillae) areas where saliva cannot easily wash off and bacteria can easily accommodate.
 Residues from the food we eat (especially proteins and amino acids) collect on the back of the tongue along with saliva.
-Bacteria coming from areas where bacteria are abundant in the mouth (for example, decayed teeth, inflamed gums, abscesses, and others) come to the back of the tongue.
+Bacteria coming from areas where bacteria are abundant in the mouth (for example, decayed teeth, inflamed gums, abscesses, dentures, and others) come to the back of the tongue.
 They meet with these food residues there.
-When bacteria break down the proteins here, especially the sulfurous ones, gases such as hydrogen sulfide, carbon sulfide, dimethyl sulfide release.
+When bacteria break down the proteins here, especially the sulfurous ones, gases such as hydrogen sulfide, carbon sulfide, and dimethyl sulfide come out.
 These foul-smelling gases cause bad breath.

 Characteristics of Mouth Odor

 Bad breath is produced in our organism.
 In other words, the source of bad breath is not outside of the body.
-Accordingly, cigarette, onion, garlic odors do not fit the definition of bad breath.
-Because we take them from outside, but bad breath is produced within our organism.
+Accordingly, cigarette, onion, and garlic odors do not fit the definition of bad breath.
+Because we take them from outside, bad breath is produced within our organism.
 Although bad breath is produced in our organism, it is not an inflammation.
 So in these cases, there is no need to look for a source of inflammation.

 Bad breath is not acute, it is a chronic condition.
 If there is an odor in the mouth that persists for more than 1-2 months, we call it bad breath.
 The individual himself may not feel this smell.
 Even if the individual is healthy, there may be bad breath.
 In this case, we cannot call it physiological or normal bad breath.
-Because if the person has bad breath that fits the definition of bad breath, or if he/she has a complaint about it, we cannot call it a ‘physiological condition’.
+Because if the person has bad breath that fits the definition of bad breath, or if there is a complaint about it, we cannot call it a ‘physiological condition’.

 Symptoms and Diagnosis of Halitosis